sketch-hq/SketchAPI/docs-website/pages/plugins-debug-plugin.md

 order: 103
 ---

-Use logs, Safari Web Inspector and the Sketch DevTools plugin to inspect and debug your plugin.
+Debug and inspect your plugin with the help of logs, Safari Web Inspector and the Sketch DevTools plugin.

 ## Logs